-- 10 percent to 30 percent error suggests that the system is acceptable depending on the importance of application, cost of measurement device, cost of repair, and other factors.
+- 10 percent to 30 percent error suggests that the system is acceptable.
+Also, it depends on the importance of the application, cost of the measurement device, cost of repair, and other factors.

-- Over 30 percent error is considered unacceptable, and you should improve the measurement system.
+- Consider over 30 percent error is unacceptable.
+Hence you should improve the measurement system.

-Select the sample parts to represent the entire process spread.
-This is a critical point.
-If the process spread is not fully represented, the degree of measurement error may be overstated.
+- Select the sample parts to represent the entire process spread.
+This is a very critical point.

-Parts should be numbered, and the measurements should be taken in random order so that the appraisers do not know the number assigned to each part or any previous measurement value for that part.
-A third party should record the measurements, the appraiser, the trial number, and the number for each part on a table.
+- Parts should be numbered, and the measurements should be taken in random order so that the appraisers do not know the number assigned to each part or any previous measurement value for that part.
+Also, a third party should record the measurements, the appraiser, the trial number, and the number for each part on a table.

 Measurement Systems Analysis Videos

-Six Sigma Green Belt Certification Measurement System Analysis Questions:
+Six Sigma Green Belt Certification Measurement Systems Analysis Questions:

 Question: As we calibrate our Measurement System to assure accurate data we frequently encounter Bias which is the __________________ of a measured value from the ________________ value.
 (Taken from Iassc sample Green Belt exam.)